Man Gets Kicked Out For Causing Scene Because He Lost Halloween Costume Contest To Dog

 Research indicates that competitive situations can amplify emotional responses, leading to feelings of shame or embarrassment when one feels marginalized.

-OP has offered the following explanation for why they think they might be the AH:
+OP has offered the following explanation for why he thinks he might be the AH:

-I could be the AH because I did insult the host in front of everyone, I disrupted what was happening and there was a potential for me to make the owner herself feel bad.
+I could be the AH because I did insult the host in front of everyone, I disrupted what was happening, and there was a potential for me to make the owner herself feel bad.

-The Reddit post went viral with thousands of comments and here are some of the most upvoted ones
+The Reddit post went viral with thousands of comments, and here are some of the most upvoted ones

 In social settings, emotions can run high, particularly when individuals feel their identities are challenged.
 A study published in the Journal of Personality and Social Psychology found that social comparisons can lead to negative emotional outcomes when individuals feel they're not measuring up.
 The man's frustration may stem from comparing himself to the dog, leading to an exaggerated sense of defeat.